AlexBarker97/FairTower---DnD-Campaign/README.md

 Floor 4: "Team working"
-Finally get to form their own group (likely the party of player characters) The nation is fixated on the most optimal squad size being (Party number +1)
+Finally get to form their own group (likely the party of player characters) The nation is fixated on the most optimal squad size being (Party number +1) Some are deliberately failing this level to be able to spend more time living cheaply and well in the subsidised camp.

 Floor 5: "The exam"
 They are given written tests which seem impossibly hard